marciatmerritt/marciatmerritt/README.md

             + self._build_soft_skills_section()
             + self._build_hobbies_section()
             + "I’m truly excited about the opportunity to leverage my skills and experiences to contribute to innovative projects that make a positive impact. "
-            "I’d love to discuss how my experience and skills can contribute to your team’s success. " "How do you see someone with my background fitting into your current initiatives?"
+            "I’d love to discuss how my experience and skills can contribute to your team’s success.\n\n" "How do you see someone with my background fitting into your current initiatives?"
         )
         return elevator_pitch